NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 (truncated)
 ```

 The output represents two sets of coordinates delimited as objects with the `donors` tag.
-One set of coordinates will generated a survival plot representing TCGA-BRCA cases that have the mutation of interest and the other will generate a survival plot for the remaining cases in TCGA-BRCA.
+One set of coordinates will generate a survival plot representing TCGA-BRCA cases that have the mutation of interest and the other will generate a survival plot for the remaining cases in TCGA-BRCA.